Tag Archives: #toxicmold

 Detailed comprehensive mold and moisture reports including observations and considerations of the scope of work.
 Rapid turnaround time for real estate or other emergencies of mold samples from accredited A.H.I.A. and E.M.P.A.T.
 (Environmental Microbiology Proficiency Analytical Testing Certified Microbiological Labs.)

-Mold contamination and mold spores can affect your health, especially those with asthma, COPD, allergies and weak immune systems, your own home infested with mold growth, excess water leaks, dampness, high relative humidity, and heating, ventilation, air conditioning – H.V.A.C. issues.
-Mold has no respect for where it grows providing the right temperature, nutrients, food source of porous materials, and conditions of indoor environments.
-If you suspect mold inside your environment, moldy odors, musty moldy basement or crawlspace, attic, bathroom, bedroom, office, and more then call us, the mold and moisture professional.
+Mold contamination and mold spores can affect your health.
+This is especially true for those with asthma, COPD, allergies, and weak immune systems.
+Your home can be be infested with mold growth, excess water leaks, and dampness.
+Issues also arise with high relative humidity and heating, ventilation, and air conditioning – H.V.A.C.
+Mold has no respect for where it grows.
+It needs the right temperature, nutrients, and food source of porous materials.
+It thrives under the conditions of indoor environments.
+If you suspect mold inside your environment, notice moldy odors, or have a musty basement or crawlspace, call us.
+Do the same if you have issues in your attic, bathroom, bedroom, or office.
+We are the mold and moisture professional.
 Special assignments and environmental networking – consulting available upon request.

 info@airenvironments.com